-Contract liabilities pertain to unearned tuition fees and current construction contract obligations, which is reduced as the corresponding revenue is recognized during the period.
-The net increase for the period pertains to advances received by the Construction sector from its new projects.
+Contract liabilities pertain to unearned tuition fees and current construction contract obligations, which are reduced as the corresponding revenue is recognized during the period.
+The increase for the quarter pertains to advances of the construction segment for its new projects.

-Total noncurrent liabilities went up from P9.52 billion to P10.04 billion as of the period.
+Total noncurrent liabilities dropped from P9.52 billion to P8.83 billion as of the period.